Bassamejlaoui/Bassamejlaoui/README.md

 🌱 Currently, I'm diving deep into Data Science and Cyber Security, constantly learning and exploring new concepts.

 🌱 I'm open to collaborating on projects related to Data Science, AI, Machine Learning, and Cyber Security.

-🚀 **Project Highlights:**

-- Spearheaded transformative projects such as "Urban Transportation Rejuvenated," "Moroccan Currency Converter," and "Coke-Machine," showcasing my ability to deliver impactful solutions.
-- Currently engaged in ongoing initiatives like the "Bitcoin Price Index" and "Moroccan Traditional Food Restaurant Order Calculator," demonstrating a commitment to continuous innovation.
-- Working on the GitHub Deep Fake project, Karel programming language, and Facefusion, a project for creating deepfake videos.
-- Working on ConnectfanAi for Nights & Weekends Season 5, a sports platform enhancing user experiences through AI-driven personalization.

-🎓 **Certifications and Expertise:**

-- Acquired +80 certificates in diverse areas, including Data Analytics, Cybersecurity, Cloud Computing, and AI, underlining a comprehensive skill set.
-- Proficient in networking with CompTIA Network+ certification and hands-on experience in cloud services like Microsoft Azure and AWS.
-- Holding two certificates from Harvard University in Computer Science.
-- IBM AI Engineering Professional Certificate: Completed on Coursera, covering machine learning, deep learning, and applied AI.
-- Professional certificates from Coursera, including Data Science and Cybersecurity specializations.

-📚 **Education Journey:**

-- Completed a rigorous Mathematics curriculum at the Open Source Society University, collaborating with prestigious institutions such as Harvard, MIT, and Arizona State University.
-- Pursuing an Engineer's degree in Data Science at ExploreAI Academy: Specializing in machine learning, data analysis, data modeling, regression, data visualization, and statistical modeling.
-Developing proficiency in Python, exploring data science fundamentals, gaining hands-on experience with tools like Jupyter Notebooks, pandas, scikit-learn, and TensorFlow.
-- Participated in CS106A Computer Science course at Stanford University (Apr 2024 - Jun 2024), gaining foundational knowledge in Python programming with support from volunteer teachers, and developing a shareable portfolio hosted by Stanford.
-- Currently enrolled in the ALX Data Science Program: Contributing actively to collaborative projects and honing teamwork and communication skills.

-**Professional Development:**
-- Enrolled in the "TAKE THE LEAD PROGRAM" from Cornell University (May 2024), focusing on leadership skills.

-**Open Source Contributions:**
-- Sole Arabic Contributor and Translator for Brüno, an open-source API exploration IDE.
-- Pivotal contributor to Microsoft's "Data Science for Beginners - A Curriculum Project."

-**Language Proficiency:**
-- Native in Arabic, fluent in English and German (B2 level), proficient in French, and basic proficiency in Italian.

 ---